wewei/agentic-os/docs/en-US/01-overview.md

-# Agent OS Architecture Overview
+# Agentic OS Architecture Overview

 ## Introduction

-Agent OS is a complete rewrite of the Agent system using an **Operating System Bus Architecture**.
-The design draws inspiration from OS concepts: Shell (user interface), Task Manager (process management), Ledger (transaction log), Memory (semantic index), Model Manager (ABI), and a central Agent Bus for inter-module communication.
+Agentic OS is a complete rewrite of the Agent system using an **Operating System Bus Architecture**.
+The design draws inspiration from OS concepts: Shell (user interface), Task Manager (process management), Ledger (transaction log), Memory (semantic index), Model Manager (ABI), and a central System Bus for inter-module communication.

 ## Core Concepts

 ### Bus Architecture

-Unlike traditional layered architectures, Agent OS uses a **bus-based architecture** where all modules communicate through a central Agent Bus.
+Unlike traditional layered architectures, Agentic OS uses a **bus-based architecture** where all modules communicate through a central System Bus.
 This decouples dependencies and enables flexible module composition.

 ```
                  ┌────────────────────┐